Kibber: Mammals

 The Kibber Wildlife Sanctuary (Kibber WLS) is home to the endangered snow leopard (Panthera uncia).
 The Forest Department of Himachal Pradesh reported 25-30 snow leopards in the Kibber Wildlife Sanctuary in 2018.
 A survey in 2021 estimated the total population of snow leopards in Himachal at about 73.

 Conservation of snow leopards is a priority.
-The Himalayan Snow Leopard Research Centre in Kibber village was setup in collaboration with the Nature Conservation Foundation, Mysore with the goal of instituting and encouraging focused short and long-term studies.
+The Himalayan Snow Leopard Research Centre in Kibber village was set up in collaboration with the Nature Conservation Foundation, Mysore with the goal of instituting and encouraging focused short and long-term studies.
 Snow leopard sighting tours are popular in winter.
 These result in noise and pollution of many vehicles.
 In 2021, the Spiti district administration banned such car rallies in Kibber and other areas favoured by snow leopards.
 The majority of snow leopards in Himachal were found outside protected areas, indicating that the local people are active in conservation of these big cats.

 Other big animals found in the Wildlife Sanctuary are bharal (Psedois nayaur), ibex (Capra sibirica) Himalayan wolf (Canis lupus chanco) and red fox (Vulpes vulpes).
 The bharal and ibex are prey for snow leopards.